News and Alerts

 Please allow extra time for your commute, as the reduced capacity will affect travel times.

-Please review these changes closely to determine if your route has been modified; please review the Bobcat Shuttle Map.
+Please review these changes closely to determine if your route has been modified.

 In addition to riding the Bobcat Shuttle, we encourage you to evaluate all transportation options including CARTS personal vehicles, bikes, scooters, or other alternative transportation.